cyberkarim/Tennis-matchs-outcome-prediction/README.md

 the dataset is fully open to the public and is directly accessible through [Tennis matches](http://tennis-data.co.uk/alldata.php).

-If you run the script 'data_download.py', a new folder called tennis_data will be created containing two subfolder ATP and WTP, each one if them will contains individual xlsx file for each yearly season.
-Each recorder indicates a match played, the columns indicate the match context (tournament name, tournament stage, field, winner, loser ect..)
+If you run the script 'data_download.py', a new folder called tennis_data will be created containing two subfolder ATP and WTP, each one of them will contains individual xlsx file for each yearly season.
+Each record in any xsls fil refers to a match played, the columns indicate the match context (tournament name, tournament stage, field, winner, loser ect..)